Robot Technician: Job Outlook & Requirements

-As in every field of engineering technology, the field of Robotics Technology requires an associate degree or technical certificate to qualify for jobs, says the Bureau of Labor Statistics (BLS), www.bls.gov.
-Most programs take two years to complete and include coursework in motion programming, conveyor systems and computer networking and integration, according to Online Robotics, www.onlinerobotics.com.
-After completing a program accredited by the Accreditation Board for Engineering and Technology (ABET) and gaining a few years of work experience, Robotics Technicians may pursue professional certification through the National Institute for Certification in Engineering Technologies (NICET), which requires a passing grade on a written exam, supervisor references and a designated amount of in-school and on-the-job training (www.nicet.org).
+As in every field of engineering technology, the field of robotics technology requires an associate's degree or technical certificate to qualify for jobs, says the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+Most programs take two years to complete and include coursework in motion programming, conveyor systems, and computer networking and integration.
+After completing a program accredited by the Accreditation Board for Engineering and Technology (ABET) and gaining a few years of work experience, robotics technicians may pursue professional certification through the National Institute for Certification in Engineering Technologies (NICET), which requires a passing grade on a written exam, supervisor references, and a designated amount of in-school and on-the-job training (www.nicet.org).

-According to Online Robotics, Robot Technicians should be well-versed in theoretical approaches to Robotics engineering, as well as laboratory methodologies and standards.
+Robot technicians should be well-versed in theoretical approaches to robotics engineering, as well as laboratory methodologies and standards.
 A grasp of software programming is highly desirable, and creative problem-solving skills are essential.
-Robot Technicians should understand the anatomy of an industrial robot and be familiar with its manufacturing process in order to determine the best solutions to technical issues and enhancement needs.
+Robot technicians should understand the anatomy of an industrial robot and be familiar with its manufacturing process in order to determine the best solutions to technical issues and enhancement needs.
 Solid interpersonal skills and creativity are also invaluable.

-Related to Robot Technician: Job Outlook and Requirements for Becoming a Robotics Technician
+Related to Robot Technician: Job Outlook & Requirements

 - Recently Updated

 Get information on bachelor's, master's and doctoral degree programs in robotics.
 Read on to find out about prerequisite...

 Robotics is a discipline used commercially for automating manufacturing processes and in research and development for testing...